-This core course continues the study of the essential roles and obstacles faced by film and television producers started in Producer's Craft I. Students are required to read trade papers and consumer press industry articles on a regular basis.
+In the second semester the course continues the study of the essential roles and obstacles faced by film and television producers started in the first semester.
+Students are required to read trade papers and consumer press industry articles on a regular basis.
 The exploration of the producing process continues through the financing, production, marketing, and distribution phases.
 Students are given a midterm and a final exam on content.